-The Chime Master intelliSwing™ Precision bell ringing system consists of a rotary motor with optical rotation encoder and a wall-mounted motor power control unit.
+The Chime Master intelliSwing™ Precision bell ringing system consists of a rotary or linear swinging motor with an optical rotation encoder and a wall-mounted motor power control unit.
 This mathematically brilliant motor controller experiments and quickly learns the unique physical properties of your bell then carefully manages the energy required for perfect ringing and never overshoots the desired swinging angle.

 Three phase and single phase bi-directional motors are available with this system.
 Very large bells are supported with the use of dual motors.